Skip to content

 Cost

-The Certificate in Natural Language Technology costs an estimated $10,648 (2023–24).
+The Certificate in Natural Language Technology costs an estimated $11,297 (2025–26 academic year).
 Each quarter, students also pay registration ($55) and technology fees ($4–$22).
-Costs for textbooks and other course materials are extra.
+The costs for textbooks and other course materials are extra.

 Earn Credit Toward Your Master’s Degree